 Australian National Character Check’s business portal for business and enterprise users assists employers and decision makers to comply with the secure storage and disposal requirements of criminal history check information.

-For legal entity organisations, national criminal history check results should not be stored for a period longer than 12 months (electronic or hard copy).
+For legal entity organisations, Nationally Coordinated Criminal History Check results should not be stored for a period longer than 12 months (electronic or hard copy).
 The results should be securely destroyed within 12 months time from the date of issue.